-They represent the spirit of the holiday season and add a little sparkle to your coat.
-From sparkling rhinestones, sterling silver, bakelite or from various other materials, there are many to choose from.
+They represent the holiday spirit and add a little sparkle to your coat.

-Many of the popular costume jewelry makers made vintage Christmas pins.
-Swarovski, Hollycraft, Art, Weiss, Heidi Daus, Mylu, Vrba and so many more.
-I would have to say that Swarovski pins, beginning in the early 1990's seems to be the most expensive to collect currently.
-Swarovski makes really good quality jewelry.
-I believe it will only increase in value over time.
+Many well-known costume jewelry designers created vintage Christmas pins.
+Swarovski, Hollycraft, Art, Weiss, Heidi Daus, Mylu, Vrba, and a plethora of others.
+Swarovski pins, which were introduced in the early 1990s, appear to be the most expensive to collect today.
+Swarovski produces high-quality jewelry.
+I believe its value will only rise over time.

 A great example of vintage rhinestone Christmas tree pin.
 This one is all prong set in a gold tone and notice the candles on the sides.
 This piece is unmarked.
 I have seem similar examples by Weiss and other quality makers.